From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Server-Based Distributed Training

-\item DiSCO-S \& DiSCO-F\cite{ma2016distributed}: DiSCO-S is an improved version of DiSCO.
-It uses a matrix which can be viewed as an approximated or stochastic Hessian as its preconditioning matrix and uses Woodbury Formula to solve the linear system more efficiently.
-While dataset is partitioned by samples in DiSCO's default setting, DiSCO-F partitions dataset by features and thus only needs fewer MPI\_Allreduce communication rounds.
-However, since in our scenario the dataset is already partitioned and distributed on devices by samples, DiSCO-F may not be suitable for this job.

-\item Hydra\cite{richtarik2016distributed}: Hydra(HYbriD cooRdinAte) is a randomized coordinate descent method.
-This kinds of methods are becoming more and more popular in many learning tasks such as boosting and large-scale regression.
+\paragraph{\textbf{Hydra}} HYbriD~cooRdinAte~(Hydra)~\cite{richtarik2016distributed} is a randomized coordinate descent method.
+This kind of methods are becoming popular in many learning tasks such as boosting and large-scale regression.
 In Hydra's design, the original data are partitioned and assigned to one node from the cluster of machines.
 Each node independently updates a random subset of its data based on a designed closed-form formula in each iteration.
 The updates are all parallelized.
-It has been tested on a LASSO instance described by a 3TB matrix. \end{itemize}